radhikanagaraj/Data-analyst-projects/README.md

 Welcome to my GitHub repository showcasing my expertise in data analysis and visualization!

+please check out the branches for individual projects

 I am a detail-oriented and results-driven data analyst with over 2 years of experience in IT.